Keith Marshall (American football)

-Warren Keith Marshall Jr. (born February 16, 1994) is a former American football running back.
-He played college football for the Georgia Bulldogs, and was selected by the Washington Redskins in the seventh round of the 2016 NFL Draft.
+Warren Keith Marshall Jr. (born February 16, 1994) is an American former professional football running back.
+He played college football for the Georgia Bulldogs, and was selected by the Washington Redskins in the seventh round of the 2016 NFL draft.

-High school career
+Early life

 Marshall attended Millbrook High School in Raleigh, North Carolina, where he played football and competed in track.

 Marshall was 5-foot-11 and 190 pounds as a senior high school running back.
 Scout.com rated him a five-star prospect and the top-ranked running back in the class of 2012.
 Marshall was recruited by Georgia running backs coach Bryan McClendon who first observed Marshall as a sophomore halfback.
 Marshall committed to Georgia on December 6, 2011, and attempted to sway high school track friend Todd Gurley to commit to Georgia instead of Clemson University.
 Gurley committed to Georgia five weeks later.
 The pair wanted a combined talent similar to the rushing tandem of Alabama's Trent Richardson and Mark Ingram II.

-Marshall was the North Carolina Gatorade Player of the Year as a high school senior, rushing for nearly 1,900 yards, and recruiters appreciated that he was the state Class AAAA 100-meter dash champion.
+Marshall was the North Carolina Gatorade Player of the Year as a high school senior, rushing for nearly 1,900 yards, and recruiters appreciated that he was the state Class 4A 100-meter dash champion.

 Marshall's high school coach Clarence Inscore praised the synergy saying, "The idea of two highly recruited athletes ... playing the same position, a lot of people would say, man, that's kind of crazy, you're going to give up a lot of your carries.
 They were so mature in having that forethought to think, ... it's going to take two guys to get it done in the SEC."

-Track and field

 In addition to football, Marshall competed on the school's track team as a sprinter, and participated in the 2011 USA Youth Outdoor Track & Field Championships in Myrtle Beach, South Carolina, as well as the 2011 NCHSAA Outdoor Track & Field Championship in the 100 meters.
 He was named the 2011 Gatorade Track & Field Athlete of the Year for the State of North Carolina.
 He won the 100-meter dash at the 2011 USATF Region 16 Championships, with a time of 10.44 seconds.
 He also placed first in the 200-meter dash at the 2011 CAP8 Conference Meet, at 21.54 seconds.
 At the NCHSAA 4A Mid-East Championships, he earned first-place finishes in both the 100 meters (10.52s) and 200 meters (21.30s).